“Put ‘going the extra mile’ to work as part of one’s daily habit” – Bruce Lee

 A Nurse and Cookies

-After Sullivan’s release from the mental institution, her life impacted by the elderly nurse, she had a deep desire to help others.
-Her opportunity came with Helen Keller who by all accounts was a replication of Sullivan’s past existence of hopelessness.
+After Sullivan’s release from the mental institution, with her life impacted by the elderly nurse, she deeply desired to help others.
+Her opportunity came with Helen Keller, who, by all accounts, was a replication of Sullivan’s past existence of hopelessness.
 Just as she had been helped, Anne began working with young Keller.
 She went the second mile to draw out the potential Keller possessed that others could not see under the veneer of her unruliness.
 Where others gave up, Sullivan saw another option.
-With patience and love, the basis for active helpfulness, she assisted Keller to develop the discipline that would bring out her true worth.
-In Keller, Sullivan was presented with a small opportunity and she went the second mile with active helpfulness.
-Are you present to the moments and opportunities in front of you to go the second mile?
+With patience and love, the basis for active helpfulness, she assisted Keller in developing the discipline that would bring out her true worth.
+In Keller, Sullivan was presented with a small opportunity and went the second mile with active helpfulness.
+Are you present in the moments and opportunities in front of you to go the second mile?

 Final thought: People who live in the second mile are game-changers.
-They may not be famous in the world, but their legacy lives on in the lives of those they touch like the elderly nurse or Anne Sullivan.
+They may not be famous in the world, but their legacy lives on in the lives of those they touch, like the elderly nurse or Anne Sullivan.
 Second milers are fully present in the moment and opportunity in front of them through keen observation and active helpfulness.
-Like Jesus, they have a different way of seeing life than the obvious options.
-Their lives are other-centered and for it, the world is a better place.
+Their lives are others-centered, and for it, the world is a better place.

 Keep on keeping on.